Abstract

 4. Results: The Screening Transition

-The central prediction of TEP is a distinct kinematic transition in wide binaries at the separation where the local density falls below the screening threshold.
+The central prediction of TEP is a distinct kinematic transition in wide binaries at the separation where the source-charge suppression of the locally observable Temporal Shear continuously gives way and the conformal-sector gradient $\nabla \ln A(\phi)$ becomes kinematically active above the Keplerian baseline.

 4.1 The Transition Scale